Sedna-PocketQube-Team/PocketQube-Firmware-2023/README.md

 The libraries in [the lib folder](/lib) are included as git submodules.
 You may find their corresponding license inside each submodule.
 Other files such as [bmp280.c](bmp280.c) have license information at the top of each file.

-For any other files, the [LICENSE.md](LICENSE.md) license applies, except to [sedna-banner.png](sedna-banner.png), which may not be reused in any way.
+For any other files, the [LICENSE](LICENSE) file applies, except to [sedna-banner.png](sedna-banner.png), which may not be reused in any way.